AzureCloudWorkshops/ACW-InfrastructureAsCode/Part2-BuildingTheInfrastructure_bicep.md

     - `ConnectionStrings:MyContactManager` - this will be the connection string for the database
     - `APPINSIGHTS:CONNECTIONSTRING` - this will be the instrumentation key for the application insights

+    These database values will be leveraged a couple of other times and it's important not to make a *typo* on these so they will need to be parameterized.

 1. Create the bicep for the app service and app service plan

     Create a new file in the `iac` folder called